p135246/dot-vim/README.md

 # Goals

+1. Create an all-in-one packet which can be used to set up `vim` quickly for writing math in `LaTeX` even for lame people coming from TeXMaker, TeXStudio, etc. (like me).
-1. The `select` mode of `vim` should resemble the TeXMaker's behaviour as much as possible while the other modes should be kept intact as much as possible.
+2. The `select` mode of `vim` should resemble TeXMaker's behaviour as much as possible (e.g., ctrl-c, ctrl-x, ctrl-w, ctrl-z, ctrl-z, ctrl-t, ctrl-u, backspace, shift select, system buffer, ...) while the other modes should be kept intact as much as possible so that all "`vim` tricks" can be used in their standard form.
+(SOLVED PARTIALLY BY REMAPING VIM's KEYBINDINGS)
-2. There should be a mode for *writing math* in tex (like `:WriteMath`) which sets reasonable soft pencil, concealing, snippets, autocompletion, etc..
-There should be a mode for *correcting math* in tex which set which modifies the writing mode.
+3. There should be a mode for *writing math* (like `:WriteMath`) which sets soft wrapping, soft pencil (I use `:SoftPencil` from `vim-pencil` plugin), concealing, snippets (`coc-snippets`), autocompletion (`coc`), etc.. for writing.
+There should be also a mode for *correcting math* (like `:CorrectMath`) which modifies the writing mode so that it is lighter, uses line numbering, shows commentaries, no concealing, limited autocompletion, spell checking, thesaurus, etc..
+(PARTIALLY IMPLEMENTED, BUT NO SUCH COMMANDS EXIST YET)
-3. The settings should be compatible for both `vim` (Vim8) and `nvim`.
-All features should work in `gvim`.
+4. All LaTeX writing features should work primarily in `gvim`, i.e., not necessary in terminal.
+The settings should be compatible with both `vim` (Vim8) and `nvim`, if one wishes to switch to the latter when a suitable GUI is available.
-4. Snippets and autocompletions should be run by external programs asynchronously so that they do not cause lags while editing.
+5. Snippets and autocompletions should be run by external programs asynchronously so that they do not cause lags while editing.
+(SOLVED BY USING `coc`)
-5. Forward and reverse search while editing LaTeX documents should work with `Okular`.
+6. Forward and reverse search while compiling LaTeX documents with `latexmk` should work with `Okular`.
+(SOLVED)
+7. There should be some basic `git` integration.
+(NOT IMPLEMENTED YET)
+8. There should be a good compatibility with LaTeX's `subfiles` package like loading completions from all files in the project and so on.
+In particular, my [latex-document](https://github.com/p135246/latex-document) structure should work nicely.
+(SOLVED BY SPECIFYING THE `%!
+TEX root = ../main.tex` DIRECTIVE IN SUBFILES AND RUNNING `:VimtexToggleMain`)

 # Components